latex3/babel/docs/guides/locale-hindi.md

 In Unicode, danda and double danda are shared by several scripts, and `babel` doesn’t assign them by default to any of them.
-If you are using `onchar` to select the font you may want to assign them with:
+If you are using `onchar` to select the font automatically in the text you may want to assign them with:
 ```tex
 \babelcharproperty{`।}{locale}{hindi}
 \babelcharproperty{`॥}{locale}{hindi}